How to Migrate from On Premise to Cloud

 Source: Microsoft Learn

-Depending on the magnitude of your organization's data and applications, this process may require a significant amount of time.
+Depending on the magnitude of your organisation's data and applications, this process may require a significant amount of time.

 Therefore, it is crucial to have ample resources allocated for the on-premise to cloud migration to guarantee a seamless and efficient transition, eliminating any potential setbacks or unforeseen challenges that may arise.